Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-The Windows Photo Viewer comes with basic editing features that allow you to make basic changes like cropping the images and rotating them.
-However, some users have reported that they cannot rotate pictures in Windows Photo Viewer in the Microsoft community forum.
+The Windows Photo Viewer comes with editing features that allow you to make basic changes like cropping the images and rotating them.
+However, some users have reported that they cannot rotate pictures in Windows Photo Viewer, and the option is greyed out.

-In this article, we take a look at the possible solutions to help resolve the cannot rotate pictures in Windows Photo Viewer issue in Windows.
+In this article, we look at the possible solutions to help resolve the inability to rotate pictures in Windows Photo Viewer.

-What can I do if pictures in Windows Photo Viewer won’t rotate?
+What can I do if rotate is greyed out in Windows Photos Viewer?

 1. Check for Read-only attributes

-- Navigate to the location where you have stored the picture.
+- Press Windows + E to open File Explorer, and navigate to the location where you have stored the picture.

 - Right-click on the picture and select Properties.

-- Click Apply and click OK to save the changes.
+- In the General tab, uncheck Read-only next to Attributes, and click OK to save the changes.

-Some images by default come with Read-only attribute to prevent accidental modifications made by the user.
-By removing the Read-only attribute you can make the necessary changes to the image.
+Some images, by default, come with a Read-only attribute to prevent accidental modifications made by the user.
+After removing the Read-only, the rotate option shouldn’t be greyed out in Windows Photo Viewer anymore.

 - Right-click on your image and select Properties.